kekyo/Epoxy/README.md

 |`epoxy-winui`|C#|Sample code for WinUI|

 * By default, the C# sample code is extracted; to change to F#, add option into command line like: `dotnet new epoxy-wpf -lang F#`.
+* OpenSilver sample code is contained only .NET Framework based simulator project.
+You have to add a web hosting project when need to host onto Chrome and Firefox by WebAssembly.
 * Currently, WinUI may not work properly due to preview version limitation.
 * We do not have a template for Uno platform yet.
 * You can use devel branch package placed MyGet, describes below: `dotnet new -i Epoxy.Templates::<version> --nuget-source https://www.myget.org/F/epoxy/api/v3/index.json`